 The hearing shall be conducted in an informal manner to the greatest extent possible.
 Formal rules of evidence do not apply.

-The Chair of the Hearing Committee may, in his/her discretion, exclude evidence, including witness testimony, if the Chair determines that such evidence is not relevant to the charges at issue.
+The Chair of the Hearing Committee may, in theirt discretion, exclude evidence, including witness testimony, if the Chair determines that such evidence is not relevant to the charges at issue.

 The Chair of the Hearing Committee shall read the charges against the faculty member.